 - A "Base" portfolio that meets statutory requirements with respect to greenhouse gas emissions and the Renewable Portfolio Standard (RPS).
 This portfolio seeks to minimize costs for new resources without any additional emphasis on local energy or cleaner energy (beyond regulatory requirements).
-This portfolio can be seen as the minimum that VCEA must achieve in terms of renewable energy and greenhouse gas emissions. - A "Cleaner Base" portfolio (Staff Recommended), that seeks higher amounts of RPS eligible renewable energy as well as procuring all of VCEA's market-procured energy from non-GHG sources, resulting in a portfolio that uses 80% RPS eligible renewables by 2030.
-This portfolio is otherwise similar to the Base portfolio.
-Results suggest that the total cost for this portfolio is very similar to the Base portfolio. - A "Local" portfolio that emphasizes the use of local solar, biomass and geothermal resources that are sourced from Yolo county and surrounding areas.
+This portfolio can be seen as the minimum that VCEA must achieve in terms of renewable energy and greenhouse gas emissions. - A "Cleaner Base" portfolio that seeks higher amounts of RPS eligible renewable energy as well as procuring all of VCEA's market-procured energy from non-GHG sources, resulting in a portfolio that uses 80% RPS eligible renewables by 2030.
+This portfolio is otherwise similar to the Base portfolio and is the lowest cost portfolio among the three options. - A "Local" portfolio that emphasizes the use of local solar, biomass and geothermal resources that are sourced from Yolo county and surrounding areas.
 The portfolio seeks to achieve the same level of clean energy and RPS as the Base portfolio.
-The cost of this portfolio exceeds the lowest cost portfolio by about 6%.
+The cost of this portfolio exceeds the lowest cost portfolio by about 13 %.